davidbragg/pewpewpew/experiments/notes.md

 Slapped that baby into my `conf.lua` and all the errors went away.
 Marvelous.
 Looks like the joystick module is loaded by default.
 I don't have a joystick connected.
 Et voila, bullshit.

-It'll be worth taking a close look through the configuration options at some point, I'm sure there's some helpful business in there.
+It'll be worth taking a close look through the default configuration options at some point, I'm sure there's some helpful business in there.

 ## Vertically Scrolling Background